Cannabis in Denmark

 Cannabis in Denmark is illegal for recreational use, but medical use is allowed through a four-year pilot program initiated in January 2018.

+However seeds from cannabis plants are legal to sell and possess but they are illegal to grow.

 Cannabis sale and use, while illegal, has been unofficially tolerated in the Copenhagen neighborhood of Freetown Christiania.
 The neighborhood was unsure about the cannabis trade after a 2016 shooting, but decided to ultimately keep it.
 However, lately, a Danish company is going to be the first Cannabis company to launch an IPO.

 Penalties

 The punishment for small amounts (up to 9.9 g) for personal use is typically a fine.
 In certain cases such as socially vulnerable people, a warning can be given instead of a fine.
 Larger quantities (more than 100 g) generally results in a prison sentence.
 Driving under the influence of cannabis is illegal and all but the smallest amounts of THC in a blood sample results in a fine and loss of the driver's license (conditional or unconditional).